-Reliability and responsiveness were the dimensions with severest quality deficiencies/gaps (save for company C, where empathy was a serious concern).
-There was need to fix the quality flaws/leakages in reliability and responsiveness to cure the flaws.
+- Reliability and responsiveness were the dimensions with severest quality deficiencies/gaps (save for company C, where empathy was a serious concern), - There was need to fix the quality flaws/leakages in reliability and responsiveness to cure the flaws.
 The two dimensions have the potential to positively impact overall service quality within the companies.
-Prioritized deployment of resources to these dimensions was necessary to accomplish the desired results.
-Apparently company's history/legacy somewhat influenced the nature and extent of individual quality flaws.
+Prioritized deployment of resources to these dimensions was necessary to accomplish the desired results, - Apparently company history/legacy somewhat influenced the nature and extent of quality flaws within the companies.

-4.7.Validation of the Design
+Validation of the Design

-The study findings were then presented to the respective companies and feedback from management overwhelmingly supported them.
+The study findings were then presented to the respective companies and feedback from the participating companies' management overwhelmingly supported them.
 Glaring evidences of deficiencies in service quality were found in all operations: underwriting, claims, marketing, finance, front office, administration, products design, sales, delivery systems, etc. The findings did also surprise managers: particularly the revelation of deficiencies in activities/processes hitherto thought to be pointers of excellence within these establishments.